c0d3n4m3-k1ds-n3xt-d00r/my-blog.github.io/_posts/2022-04-28-Project-Madoku.md

     Or "3-1=2" is their guess, the same principle applied, and the hint says "There is at least one ' 1 ' in correct position, which hints the player/user that there are more than one ' 1 ' in the solution.
     + Of course, if the position set intersection() is < 0, it will hint All ... not in correct position.
-    + Having function within function is the first time, I didn't even think it works.

 - Last but not least, a bit of thought about the game difficulties, which then solved by creating a global difficulty dictionaries, I have to add/change parameters of some functions here and there as I didn't plan to make difficulty at first.
 I only thought about it after letting my brother played and it was too hard.

 Some thoughts after the project:
 - It was an absolutely fun experience as I learned tons throughout the project, including global variables, sets methods.

 - Although the project works and runs, I am not confident in its time complexity as I think I overused list, like if it's temporary local variable and I can just create a tuple for better efficiency.
 However, I only learned about tuple efficiency after the project so that's a shame.

 - I haven't added comments, which is a bad habbit from my side cuz I won't remember anything when I look at the project a while later.